USDA-T/Web-Craw/README.md

 ### README.md

-Let's improve QA Automation and make it possible for all team members (Dev/QA)
+Let's improve QA Automation and make it possible for all team members in Dev/QA to use it effectively.

 ### Installation